hamza-amin-4365/DeepInsights/README.md

 - The NLP model shows enhanced reasoning capabilities for complex medical questions
 - The Vision Transformer achieves high accuracy in COVID-19 detection from ultrasound images
 - The RL implementations provide insights into the trade-offs between value-based and policy-based approaches for autonomous racing
+- The AI202 toxic comment classification models achieve over 98% AUC scores across all toxicity categories
+- The BERT implementation outperforms the LSTM model in text classification tasks, particularly for complex linguistic patterns
+- The OS project's malware detection system demonstrates the effectiveness of visual representation techniques for cybersecurity applications

 ## 🔍 Getting Started